killercup/scribbles/_posts/2022-01-10-bevy-labels.md

 if you want to use your type to refer to a stage;
 you can't use a `SystemLabel` or any other label for that.

+This is another safety guarantee:
+We already saw that you can mess up your stringy labels by making typos, but you can also type everything correctly and still refer to a "stage label" in place of a "system label".
+If you use custom types instead of strings, however, the compiler will not let you confuse them.

 In true Rust fashion all of these labels are implemented using macros.
 The macro is called [`define_label`] and it's used [here][label.rs]